PeterMeyerIDS/x4ml/README.md

 ## Installing and starting x4ml
 x4ml requires a Java Runtime Environment (JRE), version 11 or higher.
 It has been tested with the free and open-source OpenJDK distributions Eclipse Temurin and Azul Zulu but should work with any Java distribution.
-### desktop mode (local single-user installation)
+### Desktop mode (local single-user installation)
 Just grab the latest binary, save it to a folder where you have read/write access, and double-click.
 On the command line, enter
 ```
 java -jar /path/to/x4ml.jar
 ```
 The main application window (called the *Launcher*) should appear.
 You must select a *base directory* where all your workspaces will be created.
 The Launcher's main purpose is to launch the browser-based user interface.
-### server mode (remote installation for multi-user mode of operation)
+### Server mode (remote installation for multi-user mode of operation)
-Server mode is fully operational but still rather rudimentary for the time being.
+Server mode is an experimantal feature and rather rudimentary for the time being.
 It has not been tested in the wild, so your mileage may vary.
 There's no user data encryption, users cannot change their password...
 On the server, invoke
 ```
 java -jar x4ml.jar 1234 /path/to/base/directory your-admin-user-name your-admin-password
 ```
 The base directory contains the workspaces of all users.
 The web application is available at `http://127.0.0.1:1234` and presents users with a login screen.
 If you log in with your-admin-user-name and your-admin-password, you can create other users on the page `http://127.0.0.1:1234/users`.
 Just follow the instructions.

-## Understanding the Launcher app in desktop mode
+## Understanding the Launcher app in Desktop mode
 Here are some basic ideas of how to work with the Launcher and the x4ml application:
 - x4ml needs the Launcher to run.
 If you close the Launcher, your x4ml browser windows won’t react any more.
 (But no data is lost.)
 - The Launcher memorizes the selected base directory, so you won’t have to select it again each time you start the program.
 But you can change it any time.